 [In this series, we tip our hats to some of our favourite dishes available in the restaurants, cafés, and cabins of Calcutta.
 Our purpose in doing so is to document their existence, and give people a way to recreate them if they happen to live away from the city.
 Make these at home, or hunt them down from the source—irrespective of how you get your hands on these items, we hope you enjoy them.]

 Churmur is a type of chaat and one of the more inspired offerings to come out of a phuchkawala’s cart.
 It contains the usual suspects—potatoes, boiled motor dal, tamarind, green chillies, coriander, and a variety of spices and seasoning—all mixed together and heaped upon a shalpata plate.
-From its onomatopoeic name that recalls the sound (‘chur-mur’) a crisp paprimakes when crushed to its vibrant amalgamation of flavours and textures, there’s nothing about this dish that is not delightful.
-When you are not ready to leave your phuchka stall yet, but must, it is churmur—puchka deconstructed—that you can take home with you in a paper bag.
+From its onomatopoeic name that recalls the sound (‘chur-mur’) a crisp papri makes when crushed, to its vibrant amalgamation of flavours and textures, there’s nothing about this dish that is not delightful.
+When you are not ready to leave your phuchka stall yet, but must, it is churmur—phuchka deconstructed—that you can take home with you in a paper bag.

-In this video we should you how to reproduce this astoundingly addictive chaat at home.
+In this video we show you how to reproduce this astoundingly addictive chaat at home.

 - Soak the chhola and motor dal for about 12 hours.
 Wash them after that.
 Drain the chhola and set it aside.
 Boil the motor dal until it softens but remains whole (it should not disintegrate).
 Drain the motor dal and leave it to cool.